Below are a collection of documents related to the Local Plan

 The IFS includes information on the contributions required and received, and how financial payments have been used.

 An IFS will be produced at the end of each calendar year to report on the previous financial year.
-The 2020 infrastructure funding statement covers the period 1 April 2019 to 31 March 2020 and will be available shortly.

 Sets out timetables for when each of the planning documents will be prepared by the City Council.
 The City Council keeps the timetables set out in the LDS under review and reports progress in the Authority Monitoring Report.